ioannismesionis/ioannismesionis.github.io/_posts/2023-05-12-central-limit-theorem.md

  ![](/img/central-limit-theorem/sampling_distribution.png)

 - **Population** <br>
-The population of interest that we want to do some inference on (e.g. average height).
+The population of interest that we want to do some inference on

 - **Sample** <br>
 A large sample from the population (e.g. the height of 100 random people). <br>